AIR-THU/StyleDrive/docs/train_eval.md

 bash scripts/caching/run_metric_caching.sh
 ```

+Notes: If you have previously cached the training datasets, you will need to re-cache to properly encode the style features (A key point is to set the agent to diffusiondrive_style_agent or transfuser_style_agent during caching).
+Otherwise, you may encounter the same [issue](https://github.com/AIR-THU/StyleDrive/issues/3) described here.

 ## 2. Training

 If your training machine does not have network access, you should download the pretrained ResNet-34 model from [huggingface](https://huggingface.co/timm/resnet34.a1_in1k) and upload it to your training machine.

 #### DiffusionDrive-Style Model

 ```bash
 bash scripts/training/run_diffusiondrive_style_training.sh
 ```

 #### Transfuser-Style Model

 ```bash
 bash scripts/training/run_transfuser_style_training.sh
 ```

 #### AD-MLP-Style Model

 ```bash
 bash scripts/training/run_ego_mlp_style_agent_training.sh
 ```

 ## 3. Evaluation

 All the ckpts are open-sourced in [Huggingface](https://huggingface.co/datasets/Ryhn98/StyleDrive-Dataset).

 You can modify the ckpt's path in the following scripts and run the evaluation as follows:

 #### DiffusionDrive-Style Model

 ```bash
 bash scripts/evaluation/run_diffusiondrive_style.sh
 ```

 #### Transfuser-Style Model

 ```bash
 bash scripts/evaluation/run_transfuser_style.sh
 ```

 #### AD-MLP-Style Model

 ```bash
 bash scripts/evaluation/run_ego_mlp_style_agent_pdm_score_evaluation.sh
 ```